 Are these some of the issues you’re tackling today?

 This model of indirect management has created communication and process gaps among trading networks, prompting the cry of “How can I manage what I can’t see?”
-Brand owners need a more agile, flexible control structure—a Supply Chain Control Tower—to provide a centralized view of end-to-end supply chain operations while enabling faster response to frequent change.
+Brand owners need a more agile and flexible control structure—a Supply Chain Control Tower—to provide a centralized view of end-to-end supply chain operations while enabling faster response to frequent change.

-Supply chain control towers turn raw data feeds into real-time information in a central location that monitors the flow of orders, inventory, and consumption across the network.
-Much like a command center used by regional utility companies, telecommunication carriers, or even NASA, a control tower is designed to monitor network status and highlight business rule exceptions in real time.
-The control tower continuously projects future inventory levels based on the latest customer demands, in-transit, and hub inventory, as well as hourly customer consumption.
+Supply Chain Control Towers turn raw data feeds into real-time information in a central location that monitors the flow of orders, inventory, and consumption across the network.
+Much like a command center used by regional utility companies, telecommunication carriers, and even NASA, a Supply Chain Control Tower is designed to monitor network status and highlight business rule exceptions in real time.
+It continuously projects future inventory levels based on the latest customer demands, in-transit, and hub inventory, as well as hourly customer consumption.
 The same communication channels and tools that provide visibility into exceptions also serve as a platform for working with your trading partners to address these problems, often inside the product delivery lead time window.

-To find out how E2open can help your organization:
+Find out how E2open can help your organization: